Backpacking for Beginners: 15 Rookie Mistakes To Avoid Your First Time Backpacking

 As much as we want everything in life to be perfect, sometimes things don’t go as we expected.
 A safety trip plan helps to let others know where you are, what your plan is, and what to do if something goes wrong.

 It’s not only important to write a trip plan, but it’s equally important to leave it with someone you trust.
-Here’s a high-level look at what to include in your plan:
+Here’s an overview of what to include in your plan:

 11. Bringing Too Much (or Too Little) Food